rust-lang/book/src/ch08-03-hash-maps.md

 Note that we need to first `use` the `HashMap` from the collections portion of the standard library.
-Of our three fundamental collections, this one is the least often used, so it's not included in the features imported automatically in the prelude.
+Of our three fundamental collections, this one is the least often used, so it’s not included in the features imported automatically in the prelude.
 Hash maps also have less support from the standard library;
-there's no built-in macro to construct them, for example.
+there’s no built-in macro to construct them, for example.

 Just like vectors, hash maps store their data on the heap.
 This `HashMap` has keys of type `String` and values of type `i32`.
 Like vectors, hash maps are
 homogeneous: all of the keys must have the same type, and all of the values must have the same type.

 Another way of constructing a hash map is by using the `collect` method on a vector of tuples, where each tuple consists of a key and its value.
 The `collect` method gathers up data into a number of collection types, including `HashMap`.
-For example, if we had the team names and initial scores in two separate vectors, we can use the `zip` method to create a vector of tuples where "Blue" is paired with 10, and so forth.
+For example, if we had the team names and initial scores in two separate vectors, we can use the `zip` method to create a vector of tuples where “Blue” is paired with 10, and so forth.
 Then we can use the `collect` method to turn that vector of tuples into a `HashMap`:

 ```rust